Is San Sebastian Worth Visiting? Yes! Here’s why

 When I visited San Sebastian in June, I expected warm weather.
 It wasn’t.

-In a word, I’d describe San Sebastian weather as unpredictable.
+In a word, I’d describe San Sebastian’s weather as unpredictable.

-Some days I experienced rain, strong winds, and glorious sunshine all in a matter of a few hours.
+Some days I experienced rain, strong winds and glorious sunshine all in a matter of a few hours.
 Carrying my rain jacket and umbrella became standard.
+When you are packing for Spain, I would definitely include a light rain jacket, a small umbrella and a couple of easy layers.

 So Who Would Enjoy San Sebastián?

-So summing up this guide to San Sebastian, I totally recomend visiting San Sebastian.
+So summing up this guide to San Sebastian, I totally recommend visiting San Sebastian.
 Especially if you’re a:

 - Food enthusiast